glycodynamics/Tutorial-PyMOL/README.md

 • ```util.ss```       : Legacy secondary structure assignment routine. **Don't use**.

 ## 2.7 Rendering
-High-resolution photos fit for publication can be prepared by rendeing images using ```ray``` in PyMOL.
-Please note, the ray command can take some time (up to several minutes, depending on image complexity, size and computer power).
-Lets prepare a system for rensering using follwoing commands:
+High-resolution photos fit for publication can be prepared by rendering images using ```ray``` in PyMOL.
+Please note that the ray command can take some time (up to several minutes, depending on image complexity, size, and computer power).
+Let us prepare a system for rendering using the following commands:

 ```
 rein